--nec4
+-nec

-50.4 If payment is due from the Consultant to the Client at the assessment date, the Service Manager certifies payment within one week of the assessment date unless another date is stated in the Contract Data.
-The certified amount is paid within three weeks of the assessment date. • the first sentence of clauses 51.1 and 51.2 is deleted, • the Consultant's assessment of the final amount due is a payment claim and if a termination certificate is issued, the Consultant may submit an application for payment on and from the issue of a termination certificate, and the date the submission is made is an assessment date.
-Payment Y1.3 Where the service is carried out in Queensland application and assessment (Queensland) an application for payment is submitted not more than one week before the assessment date, an application for payment is a payment claim, • the date for making an application for payment is the reference date, • the Service Manager's certificate is a payment schedule, • the final reference date is the date for the assessment of the final amount due, • the Consultant's assessment of the final amount due is a payment claim and if a termination certificate is issued, the Consultant may submit an application for payment on and from the issue of a termination certificate, and the date the submission is made is an assessment date.
-Payment application and assessment (Western Australia) Y1.4 Where the service is carried out in Western Australia, if a termination certificate is issued, the Consultant may submit an application for payment on and from the issue of a termination certificate, and the date the submission is made is an assessment date.
-Adjudication of payment claims Y1.5 If a Party makes an application for adjudication of a payment claim under the security of payment legislation , adjudication of the payment claim dispute under the contract ends, and adjudication of the payment claim dispute is governed by the security of payment legislation .
-In respect of this dispute, the Adjudicator is the person appointed under the security of payment legislation .
-Suspension of performance Y1.6 If the Consultant exercises its right under the security of payment legislation to suspend performance, it is a compensation event. lssuing of payment claims Y1.7 For the purposes of the security of payment legislation , a payment claim issued to the Service Manager is treated as a payment claim issued to the Client .
+the first container of clauses 51.1 and 51.2 is delated the first sentence of clauses 51.1 and 51.2 is deleted, • the Contractor's assessment of the final amount due is a payment claim and if a termination certificate is issued, the Contractor may submit an application for payment on and from the issue of a termination certificate, and the date the submission is made is an assessment date.
+Payment Y1.3 Where the service is carried out in Queensland application and assessment (Queensland) an application for payment is submitted not more than one week before the assessment date, an application for payment is a payment claim, the date for making an application for payment is the reference date, • the Service Manager's certificate is a payment schedule, • the final reference date is the date for the assessment of the final amount due, • the Contractor's assessment of the final amount due is a payment claim and if a termination certificate is issued, the Contractor may submit an application for payment on and from the issue of a termination certificate, and the date the submission is made is an assessment date.
+Payment application and assessment (Western Australia) Y1.4 Where the service is carried out in Western Australia, if a termination certificate is issued, the Contractor may submit an application for payment on and from the issue of a termination certificate, and the date the submission is made is an assessment date.
+Adjudication of payment claims Y1.5 If a Party makes an application for adjudication of a payment claim under the security of payment legislation, adjudication of the payment claim dispute under the contract ends, and adjudication of the payment claim dispute is governed by the security of payment legislation.
+In respect of this dispute, the Adjudicator is the person appointed under the security of payment legislation.
+Suspension of performance Y1.6 If the Contractor exercises its right under the security of payment legislation to suspend performance, it is a compensation event.
+Issuing of payment claims Y1.7 For the purposes of the security of payment legislation , a payment claim issued to the Service Manager is treated as a payment claim issued to the Client .